Cycling Historic Richmond: A Soft Pedaling Vancouver Adventure

 Shell Road Trail

 Turning southward off Granville, we pedal onto tree-canopied Shell Road Trail.
-Emerging into quiet neighbourhoods, a paved Shell Road continues into a light industrial area.
+Emerging into quiet neighborhoods, a paved Shell Road continues into a light industrial area.

 At this road’s end, we meander woodsy Horseshoe Slough Trail, crossing wooden bridges over a marshy waterway, soon arriving back at our car.
 Our circuit embraces 21 miles (32.5 km) of flat, intriguing terrain.